sinovation/ZEN/README.md

 # ZEN

 ZEN is a BERT-based Chinese **(Z)** text encoder **E**nhanced by **N**-gram representations, where different combinations of characters are considered during training.
-The potential word or phrase boundaries are explicitly pre-trained and fine-tuned with the character encoder (BERT).
-ZEN incorporates the comprehensive information of both the character sequence and words or phrases it contains.
+The potential word or phrase boundaries are explicitly pre-trained and fine-tuned with the character encoder (BERT), so that ZEN incorporates the comprehensive information of both the character sequence and words or phrases it contains.
 The structure of ZEN is illustrated in the figure below.